redis/docs/content/operate/rs/release-notes/rs-7-8-releases/_index.md

 #### End-of-life policy extension

-The end-of-life policy for Redis Enterprise Software versions 6.2 and later has been extended to 24 months after the formal release of the subsequent major version.
-For the updated end-of-life schedule, see the [Redis Enterprise Software product lifecycle]({{<relref "/operate/rs/installing-upgrading/product-lifecycle">}}).
+The end-of-life policy for Redis Software versions 6.2 and later has been extended to 24 months after the formal release of the subsequent major version.
+For the updated end-of-life schedule, see the [Redis Software product lifecycle]({{<relref "/operate/rs/installing-upgrading/product-lifecycle">}}).

 #### Supported upgrade paths

-Redis Enterprise Software versions 6.2.4 and 6.2.8 do not support direct upgrades beyond version 7.4.x.
+Redis Software versions 6.2.4 and 6.2.8 do not support direct upgrades beyond version 7.4.x.
 Versions 6.2.10, 6.2.12, and 6.2.18 are part of the [upgrade path]({{<relref "/operate/rs/installing-upgrading/upgrading/upgrade-cluster#supported-upgrade-paths">}}).
 To upgrade from 6.2.4 or 6.2.8 to versions later than 7.4.x, an intermediate upgrade is required.

-The next major Redis Enterprise Software release will still bundle Redis database version 6.2 and allow database upgrades from Redis database version 6.2 to 7.x.
+The next major Redis Software release will still bundle Redis database version 6.2 and allow database upgrades from Redis database version 6.2 to 7.x.

-See the [Redis Enterprise Software product lifecycle]({{<relref "/operate/rs/installing-upgrading/product-lifecycle">}}) for more information about release numbers.
+See the [Redis Software product lifecycle]({{<relref "/operate/rs/installing-upgrading/product-lifecycle">}}) for more information about release numbers.

 #### End of triggers and functions preview